laminas/tutorials/doc/book/event-manager.md

 Sure, that key may be unique, but it suffers from a lot of the same issues.

-So, the solution is to create custom events.
-As an example, we have a custom `MvcEvent` in the ZF2 MVC layer.
-This event composes the application instance, the router, the route match object, request and response objects, the view model, and also a result.
+The solution is to create *custom event types*.
+As an example, zend-mvc defines a custom `MvcEvent`; this event composes the application instance, the router, the route match, the request and response instances, the view model, and also a result.
 We end up with code like this in our listeners:

 ```php